GracesGames/Roguelike2DKit/docs/documentation.md

 Interface implemented by object that are spawned into the room.
 Used to clean-up all objects on room completion.

-### AI Controllers

-__Chase AI__

-Enemy AI that makes the enemy pawn fly towards the player location.
-The goal of the AI is to collide with the player to deal the defined collision damage.

 ### Characters

-__Character Health__
+__Health Component__

 BP_CharacterHealth is the health component used by both the enemy and player.
 It implements the health system.
 The health system handles taking damage, changes the maximum health and checking if the character is dead.
+Next to that, it handles the health regeneration options.

 __Enemy__